-You can injure your knee in many ways, and each may have a different effect.
-That’s because your knee joint is a complex structure of bones, cartilage, muscles, tendons, ligaments and other soft tissues.
-While a swollen knee is the first indication of an injury, how it plays out depends on the actual injury.
-Call Redefine Healthcare injury doctor Dr. Freeman for an accurate assessment and effective treatment.
+You can injure your knee in a variety of ways, each of which may have a different effect.
+This is due to the fact that your knee joint is a complex structure made up of bones, cartilage, muscles, tendons, ligaments, and other soft tissues.
+While a swollen knee is the first sign of an injury, how it manifests itself depends on the nature of the injury.
+Call Redefine Healthcare injury doctor Dr. Freeman for an accurate assessment and effective knee injury treatment.

 Signs that you’ve injured your knee include:

-You can injure a knee from a direct trauma, wear and tear or an awkward twist.
-Other conditions tend to weaken your knee, making it more susceptible to injury.
+A knee injury can occur as a result of direct trauma, wear and tear, or an awkward twist.
+Other conditions weaken your knee, making it more prone to injury.

-Factors that may make it easier for you to suffer a knee injury include:
+The following factors may make it easier for you to sustain a knee injury:

-A swollen knee is often the first sign of a knee injury.
-When you consult a joint specialist at NJ center for pain management, your knees are thoroughly examined.
-This helps your doctor determine why you need treatment for a swollen knee.
+A swollen knee is often the first sign of an injury.
+The knee injury doctors at the NJ center for pain management will thoroughly examine your knees during your consultation.
+This exam helps our specialist determine why you need treatment for a swollen knee.

 Injuries that end up causing swelling in your knees include: